chandanhpcic/docs/source/manual/virtuals.rst

 ------------
 Local/Server
 ------------
-Installing OPNsense on a virtual machine can be done by using the DVD ISO image.
+Installing Reticen8 on a virtual machine can be done by using the DVD ISO image.
 Full instructions are available in chapter :doc:`install` .

 General tips